-Let's start with the elephant in the room: bad breath.
-It's usually caused by poor oral care habits, smoking, or a dry mouth.
-Hundreds of medications cause dry mouth, or xerostomia, as a side effect.
-The worst offenders are medicines used to treat allergies, high blood pressure, depression, and pain.
-Stay hydrated, floss daily, brush your teeth twice a day, and brush your tongue.
+Bad breath is usually caused by poor oral care habits, smoking, or a dry mouth.
+Hundreds of medications cause dry mouth as a side effect as well—the worst offenders are medicines used to treat allergies, high blood pressure, depression, and pain.
+The best ways to combat bad breath is to stay hydrated, floss daily, and brush your teeth twice a day—and don’t forget to brush your tongue, too!
 If you wear dentures or other mouth appliances, clean them daily.
 Use an alcohol-free mouthwash and artificial saliva or a dry-mouth spray or gel.

-Many over-the-counter toothpastes, mouth rinses, and chewing gums claim to have a “whitening” effect, and while proper dental hygiene using toothpaste and mouth rinse will help keep your teeth white.
+Many over-the-counter toothpastes, mouth rinses, and chewing gums claim to have a “whitening” effect.
+Proper dental hygiene using toothpaste and mouth wash will help keep your teeth white.
 A peroxide bleaching agent is necessary to lighten the yellowish dentin, which is visible beneath the tooth enamel.
-Home bleaching agents, such as paint-on whiteners and strips applied directly to the teeth, are effective and relatively cheap.
-Look for one with at least 6% of the bleaching agent.
-People who have isolated stains (for example, a single discolored tooth), dark stains, crowns, dental implants, or other restorations should consult a dentist to discuss their alternatives.
+Home bleaching agents, such as paint-on whiteners and strips applied directly to the teeth, are effective and relatively cheap—look for one with at least 6 percent of the bleaching agent.
+People who have isolated stains, such as a single discolored tooth, dark stains, crowns, dental implants, or other restorations should consult a dentist to discuss their alternatives.

-Concerns linger about whether the bleaching process is safe for the teeth and whether the bleaching agent might be toxic if ingested.
-While both home and prescription products can be considered safe at this time, you should not have a bleaching procedure during pregnancy.
-You should also avoid whitening your teeth if your teeth are sensitive to hot or cold.
+Concerns linger over whether the bleaching process is safe for the teeth and whether the bleaching agent might be toxic if ingested.
+Long-term use of bleaches or abrasive toothpastes can increase sensitivity or gum irritation.
+Therefore, it may be wise to avoid whitening your teeth if your teeth are sensitive to hot or cold (ADA).